stryker-mutator/stryker-handbook/stryker/guides/stryker-diff-runner.md

 1. Install required packages for the script to run: `npm i -D @stryker-mutator/core @stryker-mutator/api stryker-diff-runner`
 2. Install required packages for the targeted project typology (Angular, React.js, Vue.js or Node.js).
 3. Add at least the `mutate` section of the *stryker.conf.js* file with the files you want to have mutation on.
+4. Run it through `npx stryker-diff-runner` or through any NPM script created from your own.

 Keep in mind that you may have to change some configuration settings such as paths to files.